-er e a esident's room by University employees, Facilities staff, mergency personnel (e.g. police, fire, and paramedics), uthorized contractors, support workers, or Mobile Crisis Unit o the following circumstances: There is evidence of an emergency, a violation of The Contract, or criminal activity within the room.
-There is evidence or suspicion of pests within the room.
-It is known or suspected that someone within the room is at risk and requiring immediate intervention.
-Facilities staff require access to the adjoining room in a double room for repairs.
+Campus Living may authorize, without notice, entry to the resident's room by University employees, Facilities staff, emergency personnel (e.g. police, fire, and paramedics), authorized contractors, support workers, or Mobile Crisis Unit in the following circumstances:

+- There is evidence of an emergency, a violation of The Contract, or criminal activity within the room. - > There is evidence or suspicion of pests within the room. - It is known or suspected that someone within the room is at risk and requires immediate intervention. - Facilities staff require access to the adjoining room in a double room for repairs. - Cleaning staff require access to the adjoining room in a double room for cleaning.